Olga-bln/javascript-nav-from-h2/README.md

 This is my version of a javascript-made Navigation-List with h2-entries from html-body.

-I hope you like my styling for deskotop, too.
+I hope you like my styling for desktop, too.

 Cheers, Olga